Draft.dev

 What does a technical SEO specialist do day-to-day?

-Technical SEO specialists conduct site audits to identify crawl errors and indexation issues, monitor Core Web Vitals performance, implement structured data markup, optimize page speed, fix broken links and redirect chains, manage XML sitemaps, and coordinate with developers to resolve technical issues affecting search visibility.
+Technical SEO specialists conduct site audits to identify crawl errors and indexation issues, monitor Core Web Vitals performance, implement structured data markup for both traditional search and AI Overviews, optimize page speed, fix broken links and redirect chains, manage XML sitemaps, and coordinate with developers and content teams to resolve technical issues affecting search visibility and AI citation rates.

 How much does a technical SEO specialist earn?

-Technical SEO specialist salaries range from $65,000 to $120,000 annually in the United States, depending on experience level, location, and company size.
-Senior specialists and those in major tech hubs often earn toward the higher end, while entry-level positions typically start around $55,000-$70,000.
+Technical SEO specialist salaries range from $70,000 to $135,000 annually in the United States, depending on experience level, location, and company size.
+Senior specialists with AI search optimization expertise and those in major tech hubs often earn toward the higher end, while entry-level positions typically start around $60,000-$75,000.
+Specialists with demonstrated experience optimizing for AI Overviews and answer engines command premium rates as this skill set became critical in 2025-2026.

 What's the difference between technical SEO and on-page SEO?

 Technical SEO focuses on website infrastructure like site speed, crawlability, mobile optimization, and structured data implementation.
 On-page SEO involves optimizing individual page content including keywords, meta tags, headers, and internal links.
-Both disciplines work together to improve search rankings.
+Both disciplines work together to improve search rankings, with technical SEO ensuring search engines and AI systems can access and understand content, while on-page SEO ensures that content is relevant and valuable to searchers.

 What tools do technical SEO specialists use?